bajpangosh/Install-Parse-Server-on-Ubuntu/README.md

 # Install-Parse-Server-on-Ubuntu
-How To Install Parse Server on Ubuntu 16.04 &amp; 14.04
+How To Install Parse Server on Ubuntu 16.04 &amp; 14.04 (root)

 > **step 1**